BBQ Thousand Island Burger Sauce

 Instructions

-• Add to the meat mixture and stir.
+• Add remaining oil to the skillet.

 Notes